-The Program offers:
+The Program offers

-- Professional best-practice standards for trauma treatment and referrals
+- Professional best-practice standards for trauma treatment and referrals.

-- Therapeutic measurement and evaluation system
+- Therapeutic measurement and evaluation system.

 - Community case management and feedback model for supporting and overseeing victims’

-- Training staff members of community agencies in best-practice methodology
+- Training staff members of community agencies in best-practice methodology.

 - Financial subsidies for evidence-based trauma treatment.
 The subsidy is not administered directly to victims, but rather through local community organizations.